 Also, consider reaching out to some influencers who are relevant to your industry.
 They can help to promote your event by sharing your content online with their followers.

-Here's an example of how to highlight your VIP attendees:
+Here's an example of an event highlight video aiming at attracting attendees:

 How do I include the program in my event teaser video?

 The program is at the heart of the event and it is worth highlighting in your video so that attendees have a good overview of what to expect.

 After you've drawn viewers in with an eye-catching opening sequence and some of the key event highlights, offer them a glimpse of the event program.

 You can create a short, simple list that covers the essential aspects of your event, with a very brief description for each if it's not clear from the title.

 There's no need to provide a fully detailed program that includes the specific times of everything you've got going on — just enough to inform attendees about how your event will be structured.

 Am I wasting time by not focusing on the main attraction?

 Not at all.
 While time is precious in your teaser video, you want to give viewers a glimpse of everything that will be going on.
 Try to sell the overall experience of the event, which includes all those little side-attractions.